 While focused on her home of China for many years, Jingyuan does have a solid background doing research outside of China.
 In the summer of 2015, Jingyuan worked as a research assistant at the World Wildlife Fund.
 There, she worked on a team that reported on pollution emitted during food producing processes as well as pollution immigration driven by the global food trade.
 The internship helped Jingyuan develop a global view of environmental issues.

 “I realized that local emission and local environmental issues might not be truly local,” she explained.
 “This is important for the SCC Project which analyzes country-level climate change impacts as well as global impacts.”

 Jingyuan’s specific environmental interests include a study of the impact of air quality degradation on human health.
-In the future, she hopes to enroll in a doctoral program to further develop this interest.
-In addition to improving her data analysis skills while at EPIC, Jingyuan looks forward to being exposed to a range of energy environmental topics.
+In the future, she hoped to enroll in a doctoral program to further develop this interest.
+In addition to improving her data analysis skills while at EPIC, Jingyuan looked forward to being exposed to a range of energy environmental topics.

 Henry Zhang is an environmentalist at heart, having grown up about an hour north of Denver where there are plenty of opportunities nearby to hike, ski and camp.

 “It’s easy to grow up to become an environmentalist if you spend a lot of time in and around Boulder, Colorado,” he said.

 As a high schooler, Zhang thought he would become an engineer.
 It wasn’t until his sophomore year at Swarthmore College that he realized economics could be an avenue for studying and finding solutions for environmental issues – leading him to EPIC.